 At a meeting in an Italian restaurant decked out in red-and-white-check tablecloths, Ivan Drago, who looks like a cross between Steve Kerr and Vladimir Putin, snarls at Rocky, a former opponent.
 They talk trash, and Ivan reiterates the challenge.
 But “Creed II” is less about petty grievances than doing right by your forebears.
 When Adonis watches a YouTube video of his dad’s death, you can see something snap in him, some giant psychological tendon.
 Even though Rocky wants him to forget about “what happened a long time ago” and “let it go,” Adonis has to accept this fight.

 It is a personal calling, an old blood feud, but there is something else here, too.
 Maybe I am just prone to political metaphors, but as I watched, 1985 was never far from my mind.
 Today, the sight of a Russian clobbering an American does not conjure up Cold War frost but the troublingly absurd current of decay that runs through our body politic.
 You cannot escape the past.
 You cannot will the end of history.
 And so it seems that maybe our parents’ wars do belong to us after all.
-We are not as enlightened and wide-eyed—barreling toward the future with a smirk—as we once thought we could be, arbiters of the New World Order.
-The shimmer of liberal democracy has been tarnished with grit and grime, wear and tear.
+We are not as enlightened and wide-eyed—barreling toward the future with a smirk—as we once thought we could be, arbiters of the post-Soviet world.
+The shimmer of liberal democracy has been tarnished with grit and grime, dulled by wear and tear.
 We are stuck in the ring, brawling in our stars-and-stripes shorts, falling over—K.O.

 The fights are wild.
 Even the pacifists in the audience might lean forward in their red velvet seats, hands clasped, mouths contorted into wiggling O’s, cheering Adonis on.
 The sounds are sharp and crunchy, the lights bright and harsh.
 In the crowd, a lady in glasses aims her phone at the ring to take a video.
 Ouch, wow, oooooh, whoa.
 No, no, stay down!
 (Get up!)
 Stay.
 Down!
 (GET.
 UP!)